-- When a student agrees to the electronic housing contract, the agreement covers occupancy for an entire academic year, unless specifically indicated otherwise on the contract itself.
-A student, who for any reason wishes to alter the terms of the contract, must apply in writing to the Housing Office at least thirty (30) days prior to the anticipated change.
-If their contract is modified, notification will be sent to all parties concerned prior to the action.
-Unless written exception is received by the student, they are liable for the full extent of the original contract. - Students will not be able to check-in before the beginning of the contract periodand are expected to check-out by the contract end date.
-Failure to do so will result in additional charges. - When a student ceases to be enrolled at UTC, they may be required to vacatethe premises within 24 hours of withdrawal from the University.
-Contract penalties will apply, please see your contract for details.
-All residents must beenrolled as a full-time student at UTC unless exempted by the Housing Office.
+- When a student agrees to the electronic housing contract, the agreement covers occupancy for an entire academic year, unless specifically indicated otherwise in the contract itself. - Students will not be able to check-in before the beginning of the contract period and are expected to check-out by the contract end date.
+Failure to do so will result in additional charges. - When a student ceases to be enrolled at UTC, they may be required to vacate the premises within 48 hours of withdrawal from the University.
+Contract cancellation fees will apply, please see your contract for details.
+All residents must be enrolled as a full-time student at UTC unless exempted by the Housing Office. - Contract Release

-Contract Release

 - Housing facilities are rented for the academic year.
 No resident may withdraw from housing except in case of extreme necessity and approved by the University.
 Cancellation of registration or academic suspension does not automatically release the resident from the contract.
-Subletting by the residentis not permitted. - Students should submit their request to break their nine-month housing contract by filling out the online "Housing Cancellation Request" form located on our website.
-Residents who break their housing contract may be subject to afee. - Residents must also complete an official room check-out with a member of the Housing & Residence Life staff before leaving.
+Subletting by the resident is not permitted. - Students should submit their request to break their academic year housing contract by filling out the online "Housing Cancellation" form located in Manage My Housing.
+Residents who are approved to be released from their housing contract will be subject to a fee in accordance with the cancellation this could be a full-term fee, one-month fee, or no fee, review website for details. - Residents must also complete an official room check-out with a member of the Housing & Residence Life staff before leaving.
 Be aware that if you do not follow the above steps for a check out, you will be assessed charges in addition to rent.